nugaon/cointainer/Bitcoin/README.md

 - 18444 #   Regtest P2P port

-## Mount Binding
+## Mount points
-host
 │
-├── /home/[USER]
-│   ├── .bitcoin # contains the files of the bitcoin core │   │   ├── testnet3 # contains the files of the bitcoin core testnet
-│   |   ├── .config
-│   │   ├── blocks # Contains blockchain data

-docker
-│
 ├── /home/cointainer
 │   ├── .bitcoin # contains the files of the bitcoin core │   │   ├── testnet3 # contains the files of the bitcoin core testnet
-│   |   ├── .config
 │   │   ├── blocks # Contains blockchain data
+│   ├── config
+│   │   ├── bitcoin # cointains configuration file(s) for the bitcoin core.

 ## Usage on live bitcoin blockchain: